-This article will explore how Edward Sapir identified and implicitly responded to these very same tensions.
-When talking about Sapir’s own engagement with Jewish identity and anthropological thought, it is less useful to ask, how modern Jewish identity might be defined or imposed upon a passive subject in some essential way, then to inquire into how do these tensions of ethnic survival, dissimulation, and religious experience manifest themselves within anthropological writings (Feldman.
-2004: 111)?
-For Sapir – in stark contrast to his Boasian colleagues – these tensions manifested themselves in veiled ways between the lines of his poetic and anthropological writings.
-By teasing out these subtexts of his thought, scholars can better situate Sapir’s theoretical critique of Boasian anthropology against the backdrop of the pressing dilemmas of identity and assimilation faced by American Jewry in the first half of the twentieth century.
+This article describes how Edward Sapir identified and responded to these tensions.
+In discussions of Sapir’s engagement with Jewish identity and anthropological thought, it is less useful to ask how modern Jewish identity could be defined for or imposed upon a passive subject in some essential way then to inquire into how do the tensions among ethnic survival, dissimulation, and religious experience manifest themselves within anthropological writings (Feldman 2004: 111)?
+For Sapir, in stark contrast to his Boasian colleagues, these tensions manifested themselves in veiled ways, appearing between the lines of his poetic and anthropological production.
+By teasing out these subtexts in his thought, scholars can become better able to situate Sapir’s theoretical critique of Boasian anthropology against the backdrop of the pressing dilemmas of identity and assimilation faced by American Jewry in the first half of the twentieth century.

 Jewish Anthropology and Its Discontents

-In recent decades a modest but distinct body of historical research has interrogated the relationship between Judaism and the development of anthropological theory.
-Virginia Dominguez (1993) for example, has highlighted Judaism’s unique position within the theoretical and ethnographic corpus of the discipline when she observed how “large numbers of American anthropologists come from Jewish families, yet very few of them have done any research or writing on Jews” (1993: 621-622).
-More recently Brink-Danan (2008) has looked to the discordant ways in which Jewishnessas a complex religious as well as ethno-biological grouping, fails to easily map onto traditional anthropological categories of study.
+In recent decades, a small but distinct body of historical research has interrogated the relationship between Judaism and the development of anthropological theory.
+Virginia Dominguez (1993), for example, has examined Judaism’s unique position within the theoretical and ethnographic corpus of the discipline, observing that “large numbers of American anthropologists come from Jewish families, yet very few of them have done any research or writing on Jews” (1993: 621-622).
+More recently, Brink-Danan (2008) has looked at the varying ways in which Jewishness as a complex religious and ethno-biological grouping fails to easily map onto traditional anthropological categories.

-This difficulty in both defining and grappling with the Jewish vectors of anthropology, has meant that the discipline’s Jewish roots, and the routes through which it approaches Judaism and Jewishness have generally been consigned to rumor, gossip, and hallway conversation, and only rarely to sustained historical analysis (Bunzl.
-2002, Feldman.
-2004: 120, Dominguez, 1993: 623).
-Scholars have attributed this tendency to relegate Judaism and Jewishness to the margins of anthropological discourse to various factors.
-Some like Eilberg Schwartz (1990) and Goldberg (1995) have noted how anthropologists (Jewish anthropologists among them) were reticent to risk classifying Jews and Judaism alongside the primitive tribes that were once the focus of classical ethnographic studies.
+The difficulty in both defining and grappling with the Jewish vectors of anthropology indicates that the discipline’s Jewish roots and the routes through which it approaches Judaism and Jewishness have generally been consigned to rumor, gossip, and hallway conversation but only rarely to sustained historical analysis (Bunzl 2002, Feldman 2004: 120, Dominguez 1993: 623).
+Scholars have attributed this tendency to various factors.
+Some, like Eilberg-Schwartz (1990) and Goldberg (1995), noted how anthropologists (including Jewish anthropologists) have been reticent to risk classifying Jews and Judaism as another item for study next to the so-called primitive tribes that were once the focus of classical ethnographic studies.

-Others have highlighted how the pressures of American antisemitism in the early 20th century pushed anthropologists to downplay their own Jewish identities, while at the same time focusing more on the broader issues of racial equality and social justice.
-For example, Yelvington (2000) and Lewis (2001) have noted how Herskovits and Boas respectively eschewed distinct and particularistic definitions of Jewish identity in favor of a more universalist and assimilationist prognosis of Jewish dilemmas in the United States.
-Likewise, Glick (1982) has demonstrated how Boas’ assimilationist attitude towards Jewish and African American minorities in the United States stood in stark contrast to his life-long project of preserving and documenting native American cultures and mores.
-Going further, Gelya Frank (1997) traced the strategies through which Boas and his many Jewish students (Sapir included) expressed multiculturalist attitudes in ways that echoed their distinct political opposition towards scientific racism and antisemitism.
-In this way, scholars have shown how multiculturalism, cosmopolitanism, and the desire to be accepted into “white” America in the first decades of the 20th century helped shape the broader development of American anthropological thought (Frank.
-1997: 737).
+Others have highlighted how the pressures of American antisemitism in the early twentieth century pushed anthropologists to downplay their own Jewish identities, even while they focused on the broader issues of racial equality and social justice.
+Yelvington (2000) and Lewis (2001) noted that Herskovits and Boas both eschewed distinct and particularistic definitions of Jewish identity in favor of a more universalist and assimilationist prognosis of Jewish dilemmas in the United States.
+Likewise, Glick (1982) demonstrated how Boas’s assimilationist attitude towards Jewish and African American minorities in the United States stood in stark contrast to his life-long project of preserving and documenting native American cultures and mores.
+Going further, Gelya Frank (1997) traced the strategies that Boas and his many Jewish students (Sapir included) used to express multiculturalist attitudes in ways that echoed their distinct political opposition toward scientific racism and antisemitism.
+In this way, scholars have shown how multiculturalism, cosmopolitanism, and the desire to be accepted into white America during the first decades of the twentieth century helped shape the broader development of American anthropological thought (Frank 1997: 737).